Best Solar Design Software in India for 2026

 Q3.
 Does solar design software handle PM Surya Ghar subsidy calculations automatically?

 Only Reslink includes PM Surya Ghar central subsidy calculation as a native, automated feature.
 The subsidy slab is calculated from the system size and displayed in the proposal without manual input.
 Other platforms in this comparison either do not support PM Surya Ghar (Aurora Solar, HelioScope, PVsyst) or require manual configuration of the subsidy slabs by the EPC before the calculation becomes available to the sales team (Arka360, OpenSolar).
-Manual configuration adds setup overhead and introduces the risk of incorrect slab values being used if the configuration is not updated when MNRE revises the scheme.
+Manual configuration adds setup overhead and introduces the risk of incorrect slab values being used if the configuration isn't updated when MNRE revises the scheme.

 Q4.
 What is the difference between a BOE and a Bills of Structure in solar projects?